About Sandy

 You’re not alone.
 And you’ve come to the right place.

-I’m Sandy, and I help adults who’ve experienced developmental or attachment trauma reconnect with their needs, trust their inner wisdom, and create lives that feel more aligned and whole.
+I help adults who’ve experienced childhood or attachment trauma reconnect with their needs, trust their inner wisdom, and create lives that feel more aligned and whole.

 My clients often walk away from therapy feeling more grounded, self-aware, and empowered.
 They gain tools to navigate their relationships with more confidence and compassion, while also learning how to show up more fully for themselves.

 A lot of traditional therapy skips over the body, the nervous system, or the early roots of what shaped you.
 I take a different approach, one that centers your unique story and works from the inside out.
-We move at your pace, using a blend of talk therapy and somatic tools, with an emphasis on safety, collaboration, and choice.
+We move at your pace, combining traditional talk therapy with somatic tools—simple practices that help you notice and work with what’s happening in your body.
+This means we explore your thoughts and emotions while also paying attention to body signals like tension, breath, and movement.
+Together, we create a safe, collaborative space where all parts of you have a voice and choice in the process.

 Together, we’ll gently explore what’s been holding you back, identify what you truly need, and practice new ways of being, with yourself and with others.